DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Read the following to the ECT:

 Students need to practise new material.
-The teacher’s questions and student discussion are a major way of providing this necessary practice.
+The teacher's questions and student discussion are a major way of providing this necessary practice.
 The most successful teachers \[...] spend more than half the time lecturing, demonstrating, and asking questions.

 Questions allow a teacher to determine how well the material has been learned and whether there is a need for additional instruction.
 The most effective teachers also ask students to explain the process they used to answer the question, to explain how the answer was found.
 Less successful teachers ask fewer questions and almost no process questions.